Aleksandar Mirković: Parliamentarian

-Mirković received the fifty-eighth position on the Progressive Party's list in the 2020 Serbian parliamentary election and was elected when the list won a landslide majority with 188 out of 250 mandates.
-He is now a member of the assembly's defence and internal affairs committee and the committee on Kosovo-Metohija; a deputy member of the committee on spatial planning, transport, infrastructure, and telecommunications; the leader of Serbia's parliamentary friendship group with Argentina; and a member of the parliamentary friendship groups with the Bahamas, Botswana, Brazil, Cameroon, the Central African Republic, Chile, China, Comoros, Cuba, the Dominican Republic, Ecuador, Equatorial Guinea, Eritrea, Greece, Grenada, Guinea-Bissau, Jamaica, Japan, Kyrgyzstan, Laos, Liberia, Madagascar, Mali, Mauritius, Mexico, Morocco, Mozambique, Nauru, Nicaragua, Nigeria, Palau, Papua New Guinea, Paraguay, Peru, Portugal, the Republic of Congo, Russia, Saint Vincent and the Grenadines, Sao Tome and Principe, the Solomon Islands, South Sudan, Spain, Sri Lanka, the countries of Sub-Saharan Africa, Sudan, Suriname, Togo, Trinidad and Tobago, Uruguay, Uzbekistan, and Venezuela.
+Mirković received the 48th position on the Progressive Party's list in the 2020 Serbian parliamentary election and was elected when the list won a landslide majority with 188 out of 250 mandates.
+He later became member of the assembly's defence and internal affairs committee and the committee on Kosovo-Metohija: a deputy member of the committee on spatial planning, transport, infrastructure, and telecommunications.
+The leader of Serbia's parliamentary friendship group with Argentina – as well as a member of the parliamentary friendship groups with the Bahamas, Botswana, Brazil, Cameroon, the Central African Republic, Chile, China, Comoros, Cuba, Ecuador, Equatorial Guinea, Eritrea, Greece, Grenada, Guinea-Bissau, Jamaica, Japan, Kyrgyzstan, Laos, Liberia, Madagascar, Mali, Mauritius, Mexico, Morocco, Mozambique, Nauru, Nicaragua, Nigeria, Palau, Papua New Guinea, Paraguay, Peru, Portugal, Russia, Saint Vincent and the Grenadines, Sao Tome and Principe, South Sudan, Spain, Sri Lanka, the Dominican Republic, the Republic of Congo, the Solomon Islands – alongside the countries of Sub-Saharan Africa, Sudan, Suriname, Togo, Trinidad and Tobago, Uruguay, Uzbekistan, and Venezuela.